 Tip Instead of selecting the different buttons, when Add to Selection is selected, press and hold the Alt key on the keyboard to switch the tool to Subtract from Selection.
 When Adding, you will see a small + in the brush.
 When holding the Alt key and subtracting, you will see a small - in brush.

-Then I clicked in the centre area, being careful not to let the brush touch the tyre.
+Then I clicked in the center area, being careful not to let the brush touch the tyre.

 With the Quick Selection tool sized appropriately, I've selected the Subtract from Selection button (3rd button).

-Then I clicked in the centre area, being careful not to let the brush touch the tyre.
+Then I clicked in the center area, being careful not to let the brush touch the tyre.

 Zoom in and inspect the selection.
 Here, there is a small area that needs tidying up.
 If you miss the small things like this, it can completely spoil the end result.

-Note the - (minus) in the centre of the brush, to subtract.
+Note the - (minus) in the center of the brush, to subtract.

 This is typical when working on similar tone areas.
 Don't undo, but subtract what you don't want and add what you do want.
 The tool learns.